 The generator can be started from either the remote-start switch located on the dash or directly at the generator itself.
-The hour meter installed on the generator records the number of hours of operation of the generator motor-this elapsed time is needed for a hour in a constant and a dalay as a few share in the constant and a dalay as a few share in the constant and a dalay as a few share in the constant and a dalay as a few share and a few share and a few share and a dalay as a few share and a dalay for observing necessary maintenance schedules on the generator.
+The hour meter installed on the generator records the number of hours of operation of the generator motor-this elapsed time is needed for observing necessary maintenance schedules on the generator.